 Assignments are completed quickly if they have the necessary space and tools to perform them.
 The work station should be spacious enough to accommodate their files, papers and their documents.
 Having copiers and printers closer to them is better to avoid them frequently moving out and wasting their time.

-Placing same functional type of work together or closer to each other will help to reduce time wastage.
-The employees have freedom to consultation and information easily so that work is handled efficiently.
+Placing the same functional type of work together or closer to each other will help to reduce time wastage.
+The employees have the freedom to consultation and information easily so that work is handled efficiently.
 Hence, it is better to list out the functions or tasks that employees perform and design the office planning and layout accordingly.

-8. Open an private space:
+8. Open a private space:

 The employer needs to verify which tasks require collaboration with one another and which set of tasks require concentration.
 Based on this, specific cubicles are designed with open or low separators and others with separate cubicles or traditional with closed doors.
 Making a separation between the two types is essential